 VitaPulse is made by a company named Princeton Nutrients, LLC.

 That company is based in Woodland Hills, California.
 Whether it’s intentional or not, the company’s name might ring a bell associated with Princeton University.
 However, it doesn’t appear that Princeton Nutrients is linked to the prestigious university in any way, shape, or form.

-The official Princeton Nutrients website claims that the company’s chief health advisor is a guy named Dr. Bereliani, a board-certified doctor for cardiovascular diseases and internal medicine.
+The official Princeton Nutrients website claims that the company’s chief health advisor is Dr. Bereliani, a board-certified doctor for cardiovascular diseases and internal medicine.
 You can read his bio on the official Vitapulse website listed above.
 Princton Nutrient’s domain was registered in May 2015, which makes the company relatively young.
-Because of its young age, the company does not currently have a BBB page.
+They do however have an A Rating with the BBB.

 Princeton Nutrients lists its address as:Princeton Nutrients, LLC.

 You can contact the company by email at [email protected] – make sure you leave comments and feedback for future finders and researchers.
 Your suggestions and commentary are extremely valued and can help anyone and everyone who is searching for more information about Princeton Nutrients' Vitapulse antioxidant vitamin blend.